Lacrymology/states/doc/intro.rst

 to support it, anybody can take over it.

 All the states had been designed to configure themselves from Salt Pillar data.
-Some configuration are hardcoded because they link to a specific release of the component it deploy #TODO they-it???, as it's still unknown what upcoming releases will require.
+Some configuration are hardcoded because they're linked to a specific release of the component the state deploy.
+As it's still unknown what upcoming releases will require, the state lock itself on specific version.

 The limitations of those states are the limitations of the deployed software.
 Example: if a component is known to not scale on more than 100 servers.